fsoubelet/xibs/docs/quickstart.rst

    simple_ibs = SimpleKickIBS(beam_parameters, optics_parameters)
    # now compute kicks to apply to particles

-One can find a detailed usage walkthrough of these in the :ref:`kinetic example <xibs-kinetic>` and :ref:`simple example <xibs-simple>`.
+One can find a detailed usage walkthrough of these in the :ref:`kinetic example <demo-kinetic>` and :ref:`simple example <demo-simple>`.
-..
-TODO: Change the links above to the example pages once they have been built.

 .. todo::